Open-Attestation/documentation-website/docs/component/open-attestation.md

 ### Wrapping documents

-Before starting to play with the library, create a file name `document.json` with the following content:
+Before starting to play with the library, create a file named `document.json` with the following content:
 ```json
 {
   "issuers": [